NUCS349/hw0-setup/README.tex.md

 A separate pdf with answers to the questions in problems.md
 ```

 Do not edit anything in the `tests` directory.
 Files can be added to `tests` but files that exist already cannot be edited.
-Do not edit `.travis.yml`.
-This is used by Travis to test your code!

 ## Environment setup